 What Are The Seats Like?

-Unfortunately, the seating at Absinthe in Las Vegas isn’t the best.
+Unfortunately, the seating at Absinthe isn’t the best.
 Almost all seats are either metal folding chairs or wooden chairs and barstools.
 And there isn’t any padding on them either.

 Generally speaking, you’ll find the barstools towards the back of the tent, and the chairs are in rows closer to the stage.
 The chairs, though, aren’t elevated, so unless you’re in the first row, you’ll have people’s heads in front of you.